Ranjan Pal

 Centers & Initiatives

-Ranjan Pal (holding a PhD in Computer Science) is a Research Scientist at the MIT Sloan School of Management who is a cybersecurity expert and broadly conducts and leads research on cyber risk/resilience management through Cybersecurity at MIT Sloan (CAMS) using the interplay of computer science, decision science, and applied mathematics.
-He is also currently an invited member of the systems cyber-resilience working group (WG) at the World Economic Forum contributing his expert insights on solving the most important societal challenges on cyber resilience--some insights reaching the White House.
-Ranjan pioneered the field of mathematical models adjudicating the market sustainability of cyber-insurance solutions.
-He has acted as strategic cyber risk management advisor to corporations and has been an invited expert on government research review panels in science and technology.
+Ranjan Pal, PhD (in Computer Science), is a Research Scientist at the MIT Sloan School of Management who is a cybersecurity expert and broadly conducts and leads a team on cyber risk and resilience management research through the Cybersecurity at MIT Sloan (CAMS) consortium.
+He uses the interplay of computer science, decision science, economics, and applied mathematics to solve research problems.
+Ranjan is also currently an invited member of the systems cyber resilience working group (WG) at the World Economic Forum contributing his expert insights on solving the most important societal challenges on cyber resilience—some insights reaching the White House.

-Ranjan has published/contributed to nearly 100 research articles in academic, policy, and thought leadership in business outlets that include premier and flagship journal and conference proceedings, World Economic Forum reports, Forbes, The Financial Times, The Economic Times, The Financial ExpressRe-InAsia, and The Times of India.
-He has been an invited speaker in nearly 50 venues around the globe, and has held visiting scholar and faculty positions at leading business and technology institutes of the world.
-These include the University of Michigan, University of Cambridge, Princeton University, Indian School of Business, Tsinghua University, Indian Institute of Management Ahmedabad, Indian Institute of Management Calcutta, Indian Institute of Technology Delhi, and the All India Institute of Medical Science.
-Ranjan is an associate editor of the ACM Transactions on Management Information Systems and has been a Technical Program Committee member of the Winter Simulation Conference
+Ranjan has been an invited speaker in nearly 50 venues around the globe, and has held visiting scholar and faculty positions at leading business and technology institutes of the world.
+These include the University of Michigan, University of Cambridge, Princeton University, Indian School of Business, King's College London, Tsinghua University, Indian Institute of Management Ahmedabad, Indian Institute of Management Calcutta, Indian Institute of Technology Delhi, and the All India Institute of Medical Science.
+Ranjan is an associate editor of the ACM Transactions on Management Information Systems and serves on the Technical Program Committees of the Winter Simulation Conference and the ACM SIGSIM PADS Conference.

 Publications